 But as the angle decreases and approaches the horizontal, the free space for a “nothing but net” shot gets much smaller.
 At 55 degrees, it’s about 2.5 inches.
 At 45 degrees, it’s down to 1.5 inches.
 And at 30 degrees, it’s basically impossible to get the ball straight into the basket, even with a full scholarship and more tattoos than a Hell’s Angels convention.”

 I am sure there are other secrets, and some of these may have been known to you, or maybe you have some secrets to shooting success of your own.
 But whatever you do, don’t keep them secret too much longer share them in the comments below and help others on their journey to success.

-Not everyone on a team can be a scorer, but every one can improve the consistency at which they score.
+Not everyone on a team can be a scorer, but everyone can improve the consistency at which they score.
 Preparation, having a technique, practicing at game intensity, with purpose in game like situations all add to increased success.
-One last few words for those who work hard on game like contested shots in the gym.
+One last word for those who work hard on game like contested shots in the gym.
 TRUST YOUR TRAINING!

 Article written by Coach Rowe